splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. _gdi-2:

-1. Install the OpenTelemetry Collector to send server and cluster data
+2. Install the OpenTelemetry Collector to send server and cluster data
 =============================================================================================================

-Install the Splunk Distribution of OpenTelemetry Collector on any hosts or clusters you're using as a part of your infrastructure, such as servers running in your data center or on a virtual machine running in the cloud.
+Install the :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` on any hosts or clusters you're using as a part of your infrastructure, such as servers running in your data center or on a virtual machine running in the cloud to:

-The Splunk Distribution of OpenTelemetry Collector:

-- Can send metrics to Infrastructure Monitoring
+- Send metrics to Infrastructure Monitoring

-- Can send logs to Log Observer
+- Send logs to Log Observer

-- Prepares your environment to receive logs and traces from applications instrumented in step :ref:`gdi-4`
+- Set up your environment to receive logs and traces from applications instrumented in step :ref:`gdi-4`

 After you've installed the Collector and configured your servers and clusters, you can access your data in the following locations: